Google Home - Smart Speaker & Google Assistant, Light Grey & White

 Product details

-- Enjoy your music
+Google Home:- Enjoy your music

-With a simple voice command, play your own personal playlists from popular services like Google Play Music, YouTube Music, and Spotify.
-Plus enjoy news, podcasts, and radio and get even more compatible audio services by streaming directly from your phone to Google Home.
+With a simple voice command, play tunes from services like YouTube Music and Google Play Music.
+Enjoy even more compatible audio services by streaming directly from your phone to Google Home. - Get answers from Google

-With your permission, Google Home will give you answers tailored to you for things like your commute, flight information, and more.
-Plus it’s a whiz at setting alarms, starting timers, and adding events to your Google calendar.
+With your permission, Google Home can help you with things like your commute, flight information and more.
+Plus it's a whiz at setting alarms, starting timers and adding items to your shopping list. - Control compatible smart devices

-Use Google Home to control your lights, thermostats, and switches from popular home automation partners.
-Simply ask Google Home to stream videos to your TV with Chromecast or to turn up your Nest thermostat.
+Simply ask Google Home to stream videos to your TV with Chromecast or to turn up your Nest thermostat. - Get superior sound and voice technology

 Google Home's high excursion speaker delivers HiFi sound quality.
 It can also hear you reliably thanks to far-field microphones.